-Prostate cancer, depending on the stage, may be treated by different members of the cancer care team – urologists, medical oncologists, and radiation oncologists.
-Consultation with each of these specialists is encouraged where appropriate.
+Prostate cancer may be treated by different members of the cancer care team.
 Treatment options vary depending on how advanced the cancer is and if it has spread to other parts of the body.
-Physicians will determine the most appropriate treatment for each patient, but possible treatment options include surgery, radiation therapy, hormone therapy, chemotherapy, vaccine treatment, bone-directed treatment, and cryotherapy.
+Physicians will determine the most appropriate treatment for each patient, including surgery, radiation therapy, hormone therapy, chemotherapy, vaccine treatment, bone-directed treatment, and cryotherapy.

 Sources: American Cancer Society, National Cancer Institute, Prostate Cancer Foundation, and Texas Cancer Registry